Silica-Rich Rocks in the Berkeley Hills

 Great Stone Face Park outcrop with flow banding.

 A final distinction comes from age dating.
 In the spring of 2002 Lin collected 150 pounds of Northbrae rock for dating, and zircons were selected from crushed rock samples.
-Fleck and Wooden of the USGS in Menlo Park dated the zircons from two different outcrops of the Northbrae.
+Robert Fleck and John Wooden of the USGS in Menlo Park dated the zircons from two different outcrops of the Northbrae.
 Uranium-lead dating yielded a late Miocene age (11.5 m.y.) for the Northbrae.
 The Leona is still considered to be Jurassic.

 Great Stone Face Park